PeterRoschke/WhisperDictation/README.md

 ## Features

-- Start/stop dictation using keyboard shortcuts or commands
+- Start/stop dictation using the status bar button or commands
 - Transcribe speech to text in real-time
 - Support for multiple languages
-- Configurable OpenAI API key
+- Configurable OpenAI API key with easy update option
+- Automatic handling of expired or invalid API keys

 ## Requirements